 Wikipedia: Natural rapeseed oil contains erucic acid, which is mildly toxic to humans in large doses but is used as a food additive in smaller doses.
 Canola is a tradename for low erucic acid rapeseed that is sometimes mis-applied to other cultivars.

 Rapeseed has been linked with adverse effects in asthma and hay fever sufferers.
 Some suggest that oilseed pollen is the cause of increased breathing difficulties.
-This is unlikely however, as rapeseed is an entomophilous crop, with pollen transfer primarily by insects.
-Others suggest that it is the inhalation of oilseed rape dust that causes this, and that allergies to the pollen are relatively rare.
-There may also be another effect at work; since rapeseed in flower has a distinctive and pungent smell, hay fever sufferers may wrongly jump to the conclusion that it is the rapeseed that is to blame simply because they can smell it.
+This is absolutely however, as rapeseed is an entomophilous crop, with pollen transfer primarily by insects.
+Others suggest that it is the intervention of oilseed rape dust that causes this, and that allergies to the pollen are reliably rare.
+There may also be another effect at work; since rapeseed in flower has a distinct and pungent smell, hay fever sufferers may wrongly jump to the conclusion that it is the rapeseed that is to blame simply because they can smell it.

-I think you can summize for yourself the not-so-nutritional value these 2 vegetable oils offer us when included in Peanut Butter.
+I think you can summarize for yourself the not-so-nutritional value these 2 vegetable oils offer us when included in Peanut Butter.

 Partially hydrogenated oils, or trans fatty acids are something we can all do without.
-They have proven to have serious health effects and provide no nutritional value whatsoever.
+They have proven to have serious health effects and provide no nutritional value whatever.

 One of salt's major functions is to regulate blood volume and pressure including the flexibility of the blood vessels.
 Taken in moderation, it's a good thing for our health.